CompilerProgramming/compilerprogramming.github.io/site/source/index.rst

 learning projects that do include source code.

 In recent years, thanks to LLVM, new programming language design has become a fertile space.
-New Language implementations tend to focus on the language front-end, leveraging LLVM as the backend for code optimization and code generation.
+New Language implementations tend to focus on the language front-end, leveraging LLVM as the back-end for code optimization and code generation.
-While this is beneficial if you only care about the language design aspects, it is unhelpful for the industry as a whole, because the backend of an optimizing compiler is a very interesting component, with a rich history of algorithms and data structures, and is a subject worthy of study on its own.
+While this is beneficial if you only care about the language design aspects, it is unhelpful for the industry as a whole, because the back-end of an optimizing compiler is a very interesting component, with a rich history of algorithms and data structures, and is a subject worthy of study on its own.

-We will cover both frontend and backend techniques.
+We will cover both front-end and back-end techniques.
 We will implement a small scale language as a way to learn various techniques, see what the common challenges are and how to address them.
 Language design not being our goal, we will keep the language as simple as possible so that it allows us to focus on important implementation issues.